csomgyula/co/paper.md

-Correction scheme for Coordinated Omission
+Experimenting with Coordinated Omission
 ==
 Gyula Csom

 Working draft

-1 Introduction
---
 In this paper I try to give some insight into Coordinated Omission (a term coined by Gil Tene of Azul [1]) and to introduce a possible correction scheme.
 The paper is organized as follows:

-* Chapter 2 briefly introduces Coordinated Omission and the problem it could cause in benchmark measurements and evaluation.
+* Chapter 1 briefly introduces Coordinated Omission and the problem it could cause in benchmark measurements and evaluation.
 For the curious reader other introductionary materials are also available through the Web [1], [2].
+* Chapter 2 analyzes the problem both formally and experimentally.
-* Chapter 3 introduces the correction scheme.
-First we revisit the problem by going through an example.
-Then we restate the problem in a formal manner.
-At last we introduce the correction scheme and its assumptions.
+* Chapter 3 introduces a possible correction scheme and analyzes it experimentally.
-* Chapter 4 is work in progress.
-If and when it is done, it will contain the experimental results.

-2 Coordinated Omission
+Note that experimenting is still in progress, there are only just preliminary results.

+1 The definition
 --

 Coordinated Omission (a phrase coined by Gil Tene of Azul [1]) is a bencmarking problem which can occur if a test loop looks something like this:

     while(testing){